oliverstockdale/starter-academic/content/post/entropic-entanglement-now-on-the-arxiv/index.md

 witness works.
 We consider both Gaussian and non-Gaussian states and show that our witness is stronger than previous witnesses for certain non-Gaussian states, such as the Schrödinger cat state.

-An infographic that describes the main points of our preprint can be found [here](phaseSpace.pdf).
+An infographic that describes the main points of our paper can be found [here](https://oliver-stockdale.com/post/entropic-entanglement-now-on-the-arxiv/phaseSpace.pdf).

 Enjoy reading!